Michael Jordan: Player profile

 Jordan was known to have strong eyesight.
-Broadcaster Al Michaels said that he was able to read baseball box scores on a 27 in television clearly from about 50 ft away.
+Broadcaster Al Michaels said that Jordan was able to read baseball box scores on a 27 in television clearly from about 50 ft away.
 During the 2001 NBA Finals, Phil Jackson compared Jordan's dominance to Shaquille O'Neal, stating: "Michael would get fouled on every play and still have to play through it and just clear himself for shots instead and would rise to that occasion."